 There must be something about the Basin Reserve and batting records.

-Michael Papps and Luke Woodcock are the latest to have made a serious dent in the New Zealand record books, after their 432-run opening stand for Wellington against Auckland in their Plunket Shield clash today.
+Michael Papps and Luke Woodcock are the latest to make a serious dent in the New Zealand record books, after their 432-run opening stand for Wellington against Auckland in their Plunket Shield domestic cricket clash yesterday.

 Now think back to Martin Crowe and Andrew Jones.
 They shared a then-world record 467-run stand for the third wicket against Sri Lanka in 1990-91 at the iconic Wellington ground.